Beats Frequency Calculator

 Monitor Beat Frequency for Tuning

 When tuning instruments, a beat frequency of 0 Hz indicates perfect unison.
-A beat frequency below 5 Hz is often difficult for the human ear to distinguish as separate beats, instead sounding like a 'wobble'.
+A beat frequency below 15 Hz is often difficult for the human ear to distinguish as separate beats, instead sounding like a 'wobble' or roughness.
+Use the 'Tuning Precision' insight to gauge how close you are to perfect unison.

 Impact of Frequency Difference

-The audible beat phenomenon typically occurs when the two frequencies are within about 10-15 Hz of each other.
+The audible beat phenomenon typically occurs when the two frequencies are within about 15 Hz of each other.
 Beyond this range, the individual sounds are usually perceived separately rather than as distinct beats.
+The 'Audibility of Beats' insight helps classify this.

 The logic behind calculating wave interference